A/PPS 01.01 - Organization and Administration

 A/PPS No. 01.01 (1.1)

-- The Department of Athletics provides a competitive, diverse, equitable sports program in compliance with the applicable rules and regulations that creates opportunities for student-athletes to earn a degree; develop into ethical, well-rounded, civic-minded individuals; and achieve individual athletic potential.
+- The Department of Athletics provides a competitive, diverse, and equitable sports program in compliance with the applicable rules and regulations that create opportunities for student-athletes to earn a degree; develop into ethical, well-rounded, civic-minded individuals; and achieve individual athletic potential.

 ATHLETICS DEPARTMENT VISION STATEMENT

-The Department of Athletics will be nationally recognized as a leader through its commitment to excellence in education and personal development, success in athletic competition, equitable opportunities, and for serving as a stakeholder in university and community pride.
+The Department of Athletics strives to be nationally recognized as a leader through its commitment to excellence in education and personal development, success in athletic competition, equitable opportunities, and for serving as a stakeholder in Texas State University and community pride.

 The Department of Athletics also strives to achieve, with character and integrity, a winning tradition that engenders university pride, positive community relations, institutional prestige, and quality sports entertainment.

-The values the Department of Athletics embraces to achieve the mission include honesty, integrity, loyalty, sportsmanship, responsibility, and equity and respect for all students and staff regardless of ethnicity and/or gender
+The values the Department of Athletics embraces to achieve the mission include honesty, integrity, loyalty, sportsmanship, responsibility, equity, and respect for all students and staff regardless of ethnicity or gender.

 COMMITMENT TO GENDER EQUITY

-Texas State University seeks to provide a mix of athletic programs that affords ample opportunity for female participation such that female participation in athletics is reflective of both composition of the Texas State student-athlete population and the university’s overall female population.
+Texas State seeks to provide a mix of athletic programs that afford ample opportunity for female participation that is reflective of both composition of the Texas State student-athlete population and the university’s overall female population.

-Texas State University and the Athletics Department is a full member of the Sun Belt Conference.
-The Sun Belt Conference has been part of the collegiate athletics landscape for four decades, and in that time there may not be another conference that can match the Sun Belt’s innovation, vision and progressive thinking.
-The Sun Belt Conference earns automatic qualifications to NCAA championships in football, men’s and women’s basketball, baseball, softball, volleyball, men’s golf, women’s tennis and women’s soccer.
+Texas State and the Department of Athletics are full members of the Sun Belt Conference.
+The Sun Belt Conference has been part of the collegiate athletics landscape for four decades, and has been recognized for its innovation, vision, and progressive thinking.
+The Sun Belt Conference earns automatic qualifications to NCAA championships in football, men’s and women’s basketball, baseball, softball, volleyball, men’s golf, women’s tennis, and women’s soccer.

-The role of the Athletic Advisory Council is to recommend to the Athletic Director policies and programs for intercollegiate athletics at Texas State University, including activities related to emphasizing the importance of rules compliance.
+The role of the Athletic Advisory Council is to recommend policies and programs for intercollegiate athletics to the director of Athletics, including activities related to emphasizing the importance of rule compliance.
 The Council also serves as the establishment of an appeals board for student-athletes who wish to appeal the denial of transfer requests.